 - decreased exercise performance

-These symptoms, among others, are a sign that your body is transitioning and getting used to being in ketosis.
+These symptoms are a sign that your body is transitioning and getting used to being in ketosis.

-Keto flu and electrolytes As you increase your water intake and drop water weight, your electrolytes may swing out of balance and increase the intensity of your symptoms.
-To counter this, drink bone broth for sodium, water with apple cider vinegar for potassium, or eat a piece of dark chocolate for magnesium.
+As you increase your water intake and drop water weight, your electrolytes may swing out of balance and increase the intensity of your symptoms.
+To counter this, drink bone broth for sodium, eat sliced dried apricots with yogurt for potassium, or a piece of dark chocolate for magnesium.

-Did you know the ketogenic diet has been around for almost 100 years and was originally created for people with epilepsy by researchers at Johns Hopkins Medical Center?
+Did you know the ketogenic diet has been around for almost 100 years and was originally created for people with epilepsy ?

 Speak with your doctor or work with a dietitian to find out if the keto diet is right for you.